Sumidu/HPABM/README.md

 This is an agent-based model to simulate message spreading in social networks using a latent-process model.

 The simulation is written completely in Julia.
 Data Analysis is written in R.

+Run the setup.jl to install the required dependencies.